Aderyn1121/vibe/README.md

 Vibe is a non-commercial, social music platform with an emphasis on finding music suited to your 'vibe'.
 From rock, to jazz, to pop and everything around and in-between, Vibe will help you create your perfect playlist.

-*(This was more fun to write than "Spotify-inspired, express-based music player app.)*
+*(This was more fun to write than "Spotify-inspired, express-based music player app".)*

 # Latest Public Release